lukemartin/gql-share/README.md

 ## How?

-Copy the request in cURL format from DevTools & paste it into gqlshare:
+Copy the request in cURL / JSON / Raw JSON format from DevTools & paste it into gqlshare.

 https://github.com/lukemartin/gql-share/assets/561506/9fee7356-c0ad-4f65-8173-c72997bd7bfe